mautic/user-documentation/docs/configuration/settings.rst

-.. vale off

-Mautic Configuration Settings
+Mautic configuration settings
 #############################

-.. vale on

-Proper configuration is important for branding, performance, and the user experience for your team as they do their jobs.
+Proper configuration is important for branding, performance, and the User experience for your team as they do their jobs.
 These settings mostly don't need changing after initial configuration.

 System settings
 ***************